Tong-ST/pip-boy-i3/README.md

     ```
     sudo cp config_files/rofi/* /usr/share/rofi/themes/
     ```
     Also Just drop new rofi theme which is an Actually Pip-Boy why not?
-Now is default rofi in my setup
+Now is default rofi in my setup / This tailor for 1920x1080 screen size GIMP File `assets/Rofi_pip_creator.xcf`
     ![Rofi_Boy](assets/showcases/PipActually.png)

 5. Check all .config files working correctly